Installing dpctl

 System requirements

-Since dpctl is compiled using Intel(R) oneAPI DPC++ compiler, the compiler’s system requirements for runtime must be met.
+Since dpctl is compiled using the Intel(R) oneAPI DPC++ compiler, the compiler’s system requirements for runtime must be met.

 In order for DPC++ runtime to recognize supported hardware appropriate drivers must be installed.
 Directions to install drivers for Intel GPU devices are available at https://dgpu-docs.intel.com/